 - Election of Directors (Proposal No. 1).
 The affirmative vote of a majority of the votes cast with respect to a nominee is required for the election to the Board of Directors of each of the nominees for director.
 For this purpose, "a majority of the votes cast" means that the number of votes cast "for" a nominee exceeds the number of votes cast "against" that nominee.
 Stockholders do not have the right to cumulate their votes in the election of directors.
 Abstentions and broker non-votes will have no effect on the outcome of the election because abstentions and broker non-votes are not considered to be votes cast. - Approval, on an advisory basis, of the compensation of our named executive officers (Proposal No. 2).
 Approval, on an advisory basis, of the compensation of our named executive officers requires the affirmative vote of the majority of shares present in person or represented by proxy at the Annual Meeting and entitled to vote.
 Broker non-votes will have no effect on the outcome of this proposal, while abstentions will have the effect of a vote against this proposal.
+Although this vote is advisory and is not binding on our Board of Directors or Compensation Committee, the Board of Directors and the Compensation Committee will consider the voting results, along with other relevant factors, in connection with their ongoing evaluation of our compensation program. - Approval, on an advisory basis, of the frequency of future advisory votes on the compensation of our named executive officers (Proposal No. 3).
+This matter is being submitted to enable stockholders to express a preference, on an advisory basis, as to whether future advisory votes on named executive officer compensation should be held every year, every two years, or every three years.
+Stockholders are not voting to approve or disapprove of the Board's recommendation.
+Rather, stockholders are being asked to express their preference regarding the frequency of future advisory votes to approve named executive officer compensation.
+If none of the frequency options receives majority support, the option receiving the greatest number of votes cast will be considered the frequency recommended by the Company's stockholders.
+Although this vote is advisory and is not binding on our Board of Directors or Compensation Committee, the Board of Directors and the Compensation Committee will consider the voting results, along with other relevant factors, in connection with their determination of the frequency of future advisory votes on the compensation of our names executive officers.

-Although this vote is advisory and is not binding on our Board of Directors or Compensation Committee, the Board of Directors and the Compensation Committee will consider the voting results, along with other relevant factors, in connection with their ongoing evaluation of our compensation program. - Ratification of the appointment of the Independent Registered Public Accounting Firm (Proposal No. 3).
-Approval of the proposal to ratify the Audit Committee's appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022 requires the affirmative vote of the majority of shares present in person or represented by proxy at the Annual Meeting and entitled to vote.
-Brokers have discretion to vote on the ratification of our independent auditors and, as such, no votes on this proposal will be considered broker non-votes.
+Ratification of the appointment of the Independent Registered Public Accounting Firm (Proposal No. 4).
+Approval of the proposal to ratify the Audit Committee's appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023 requires the affirmative vote of the majority of shares present in person or represented by proxy at the Annual Meeting and entitled to vote.
+Brokers have discretion to vote on the ratification of our independent auditors and, as such, no votes on this proposal will be considered broker nonvotes.
 Abstentions will have the effect of a vote against this proposal.